natfr/telegrambot_music/README.md

    1. /start
    2. Write your request (for example: Billie Eilish Bad Guy)
    3. Choose one and click
-   4. Click on cloud to download
+   4. Click on "cloud" symbol to download
     ![project_final](screens/project1.jpeg)

    If you are Admin and want to see all users: